 - West Virginia

 A notary public is an officer appointed by a government body, typically the secretary of state, to act as an impartial witness to the signing of legal documents.
-Their purpose is to confirm the identities of the signing parties and ensure they all signed of their own free will.
+Their purpose (when taking acknowledgments) is to confirm the identities of the signing parties and ensure they all signed of their own free will.

 Notaries are tasked with other duties, depending on the state where they are commissioned.
 They may be called upon to administer oaths and affirmations, authenticate copies of documents, witness the opening of safety deposit boxes, and perform other legal and business assignments that necessitate a ministerial official.

 An appointment can be made with a notary public through banks, law firms, post offices and courier services, libraries, government offices, and other locations.
 Alternatively, a notary can be located by providing a zip code on the American Society of Notaries website.

 Whether the appointment is online or in person, the signatory must present the document to be notarized and valid forms of identification (e.g., driver’s license, passport, etc.) for the notary to review.
 Unless the notary knows the signatory personally, they will verify the provided pieces of identification.

 The notary will look over the document briefly to ascertain what type of notarization is required and check for blank spaces (to prevent fraudulent future alterations).
 Once they are satisfied, they will witness the individual sign the document or simply have them confirm it is in fact their signature.